The narcissist will withhold closure from you as fiercely as they withheld love and affection from you throughout the relationship.

 To Validate Their Smear Campaign

-As time goes on, your desperation at getting no closure with the narcissist makes you appear more and more unhinged.
+As time goes on, your desperation from getting no closure with the narcissist makes you appear more and more unhinged.
 This gives the narcissist even more ‘proof’ that they are the sane one, which they will use to make you appear crazy in the public eye.

 They think, “I must be so incredibly significant to be affecting this person so deeply.”

-The narcissist needs to hear from everyone around them, “yes, they are the crazy, abusive one.
+The narcissist needs to hear from everyone around them, “Yes, they are the crazy, abusive one.
 You’re right.”

 Think of it as a stage show where the narcissist is the director.

 Then there’s you, sitting at the back of the theatre watching on, knowing that the whole thing is a sham.
-The narcissist knows that you’re there and feels so completely threatened that you’ll take down their whole show, so they must ‘kill you off’ in order to protect themselves and their production.
+The narcissist knows that you’re there and feels so completely threatened that you’ll take down their whole show, so they must ‘kill you off’ to protect themselves and their production.

 The more lies they tell, the more they manipulate mutual friends and family into believing that their made up version is the truth.
 And the deeper the narcissist gets into their own false reality, which has been completely fabricated by their ego, the more they believe it to be the absolute truth.
-By this point, the narcissist is living in a world where you are the enemy and they are the victim.
-For them to protect this false reality (and their false self), you must be annihilated so that you can longer threaten the existence of their fabricated world.

 Getting closure from a narcissist is futile, especially when your need for it works directly with their smear campaign, which is designed to crush you like an ant.